 Consent In the context of GDPR, consent is defined as any freely given, specific, informed and unambiguous indication of the data subject's wishes by which they, either by a statement or by a clear affirmative action, signify their agreement to the processing of personal data relating to them. (see Article 4 sub 11 of Regulation (EU) 2016/679 and Article 3 sub 15 of Regulation (EU) 2018/1725).

-Controller A Data controller is an individual or organization that determines the purposes for which, and the manner in which, personal data is processed.
+Controller A Data controller is an individual or organisation that determines the purposes for which, and the manner in which, personal data is processed.

 Cookies Cookies are small pieces of data that are stored on a user's computer when they visit a website.
 They are commonly used to track user behaviour and to collect information about a user's browsing habits.
 Under GDPR, cookies can be considered personal data if they contain information that can be used to identify a specific individual.
 As a result, companies must obtain explicit consent from users before setting or accessing cookies on their computers.

-Data minimization The principle of data minimization is that organizations should only collect and use the minimum amount of personal data necessary to achieve their specific purpose.
-This means that organizations should carefully consider what data they need to collect and delete any data that is no longer required.
+Data minimisation The principle of data minimisation is that organisations should only collect and use the minimum amount of personal data necessary to achieve their specific purpose.
+This means that organisations should carefully consider what data they need to collect and delete any data that is no longer required.

-Data minimization is a key element of data protection and is particularly important when it comes to sensitive personal data.
-By only collecting and using the minimum amount of data necessary, organizations can reduce the risk of data breaches and protect the privacy of their customers and employees.
+Data minimisation is a key element of data protection and is particularly important when it comes to sensitive personal data.
+By only collecting and using the minimum amount of data necessary, organisations can reduce the risk of data breaches and protect the privacy of their customers and employees.